Jobs, careers and training for young people

 If you are interested in being part of this fantastic opportunity, or know someone that is, please apply using the online form.

-Youth Action is the local youth council for young people aged 13-21 and does not elect its members, all members are voluntary.
-The group works on a number of projects which includes supporting the UK Youth Parliament campaigns (this year Tackling Racism and Religious Discrimination and Mental Health) We also continue to support the Holiday rider ticket and work with Stagecoach.
+Youth Action is the local youth council for young people aged 13 to 21 and does not elect its members, all members are voluntary.
+The group works on a number of projects which includes the youth election poll, Your Voice, Your Vote (this year tacking Knife Crime and Mental Health).
+We also continue to support the Holiday rider ticket and work with Stagecoach.

 We have regular meetings with senior managers and councillors called and share what we have been doing as well as have discussions about topical issues for young people.
 We advise the council on the Children and Young People’s Plan, this is the plan for the area with priorities for young people.
 This is one of the strategic plans for the whole area.

 During each of the meetings we bring a number of opportunities that young people may be interested in taking part in which include national advisory groups, regional projects or local opportunities.
 So young people can get involved in making a difference and representing young people locally regionally and nationally.
 You will build skills and experience such as organisational skills, communication and problem solving which are great for your portfolio’s and CV’s as many of the skills are needed for any job.

 We train our members as Young Advisors when the training is available, this is linked to a national charity and the training is accredited by AQA for Presentation and team building skills.
 For more information on Young Advisors national work go to www.youngadvisors.org.uk.
 The meetings are on Mondays Monthly from 6-8 pm at Grimsby Town Hall.

 INTERESTED?
 For more information or to express your interest in joining please call 01472 323298.

 Young Peoples Support Service, Grimsby Institute Learning Shop, 3 Osborne Street, Grimsby, North East Lincolnshire, DN31 1EY

 Telephone: 01472 313131